2015 Zvornik police station shooting

 The 2015 Zvornik police station shooting happened on April 27, 2015, when a gunman attacked a police station in Zvornik in the Republika Srpska entity of Bosnia and Herzegovina.
 He killed one police officer and wounded two others before being shot dead by other police officers.
 This was the first attack of its kind in Republika Srpska; attacks have occurred in the other entity, the Federation of Bosnia and Herzegovina, including the 1997 Mostar car bombing.

-Police forces of Republika Srpska launched a counter-terrorist operation codenamed Operation Ruben, with the declared aim of disrupting targets suspected of possessing firearms and involvement in radical Islamist circles.
+The Police of Republika Srpska launched a counter-terrorist operation codenamed Operation Ruben, with the declared aim of disrupting targets suspected of possessing firearms and involvement in radical Islamist circles.
 The move was heavily criticised by several Bosniak politicians because of the absence of coordination with the central government, with some suggesting that the operation was calculated to intimidate Bosniak refugees who had returned to live on what is today Republika Srpska's territory.